bosch-io/iot-things-examples/README.md

 Additional to the prepared requests you will need valid user credentials and an API token.

+### Example "things-batch-importer"

+With this tool it is possible to upload multiple things stored in a file.
+This example is using the things client for uploading the things.

 ### Example "things-client-examples"

 This example shows how to use the Things Client for Java.